jenkinsci/venafi-vcert-plugin/README.md

 ## Setup & usage overview

 You must already have access to either Venafi TLS Protect (part of the Venafi Trust Protection Platform™) or Venafi as a Service (formerly Venafi Cloud).

+ 1. Setup Jenkins:
+     1. Go to Jenkins.
-Configure their credentials and other parameters, in Manage Jenkins ➜ Configure System ➜ Venafi Machine Identity Protection.
+     2. Go to Manage Jenkins ➜ Configure System ➜ Venafi Machine Identity Protection.
+     3. Configure the TPP or Venafi as a Service connection parameters.
+ 2. (Only when using a TPP; not applicable to Venafi as a Service:) Setup an API Application Integration.
+     1. Go to your TPP's Aperture web interface.
+     2. Go the Platform product.
+     3. In the top navbar, click API ➜ API Application Integrations.
+     4. Click "New Application Integration".
+     5. Under "Type of Integration", select "Vendor Integration".
+Paste the following JSON:

+        ~~~json
+        {
+            "id": "fullstaq-vcert-jenkins",
+            "name": "Fullstaq VCert Jenkins",
+            "vendor": "Fullstaq B.V.",
+            "description": "Venafi Machine Identity Management plugin for Jenkins",
+            "scope": "certificate:manage"
+        }
+        ~~~

+        Then click Save.

+     6. Select the "Fullstaq VCert Jenkins" integration and click "Edit Access".
+Grant access to the TPP user account that you want to use from Jenkins.

-Once the connectors are set up, you are ready to proceed with main usage: see [Build steps & pipeline functions](#build-steps-pipeline-functions).
+Once everything is set up, you are ready to proceed with main usage: see [Build steps & pipeline functions](#build-steps-pipeline-functions).

 ## Build steps & pipeline functions